 We believe that establishing our own internal cGMP manufacturing capabilities will facilitate clinical product supply, lower the risk of manufacturing disruptions, and enable more cost-effective manufacturing for clinical and commercial supply of our product candidates.
-In 2020, we completed the construction of a 2,700-square foot clinical cGMP facility within our primary corporate location in South San Francisco, California.
-This facility is currently producing clinical supply of NKX019 for the Phase 1 clinical trial.
-We currently manufacture clinical supply of NKX101, NKSTIM, and the gamma-retrovirus at third-party contract manufacturing sites.
-We intend to manufacture NKX101 at our cGMP facility in 2023.
-We believe that this clinical cGMP facility will be capable of supplying our anticipated non-pivotal clinical trial needs.
-Also, in the future, we intend to manufacture NKSTIM in house.
+We have a 2,700-square foot clinical cGMP facility at our original corporate location in South San Francisco, California, which we have used to produce clinical supply.
+We recently completed construction and validation of a new facility in South San Francisco to support research and development and future manufacturing of Nkarta's cell therapy products and product candidates, including potential needs for pivotal clinical trials and commercial launch.
+In addition to housing the new manufacturing facilities, the new site also serves as our headquarters with office space and research facilities.
+We currently manufacture clinical supply of NKSTIM and the gamma-retrovirus at third-party contract manufacturing sites.
+We intend to manufacture NKSTIM in house in the future.